ebardelli/website/content/pages/about/index.md

 I grew up in Italy.
 I earned a Bachelor of Science in Mathematics from the Università degli Studi di Modena e Reggio Emilia, and a Master of Arts in Education and a teaching credential from California State University, Los Angeles.
 I also worked as an instructional coach and middle and high school mathematics teacher in Los Angeles and Lodi, California, for five years.

 I use the pronouns he/him/his.

+## Consulting Services

+I work with educational organizations, school districts, and nonprofits on projects involving educational policy, program evaluation, data analysis, and strategic planning.
+If you're interested in exploring a potential collaboration, send me an email.